-Throughout our experiments, we noticed an intriguing phenomenon where the unsupervised variant of GM-GAN tends to map latent vectors sampled from different Gaussians in the latent space to samples of different classes in the data space.
-Specifically, each Gaussian in the latent space is usually mapped, by the GM-GAN's Generator, to a single class in the data space.
-Figures 3, 8 demonstrate this phenomenon on different datasets.
+Figure 4.4: Samples taken from an MM-GAN trained on the MNIST dataset.
+In each panel, samples are taken with a different value of σ .
+The quality of samples decreases, and the diversity increases, as σ grows.
+24 hroughout our experiments, we noticed an intriguing phenomenon where the unsupervised variant of MM-GAN tends to map latent vectors sampled from different Gaussians in the latent space to samples of different classes in the data space.
+Specifically, each Gaussian in the latent space is usually mapped, by the MM-GAN's Generator, to a single class in the data space.
+Figures 4.1, 5.1 demonstrate this phenomenon on different datasets.
 The fact that the latent space in our proposed model is sparse, while being composed of multiple Gaussians with little overlap, may be the underlying reason for this phenomenon.
-Next we exploit this observation to develop a new clustering algorithm, and provide quantitative evaluation of the proposed method.